lih/WiQEE-pages/capricon-tutorial.md

 executed, then the old vocabulary that was captured is pushed on the stack, only to be restored to its rightful place by `set-vocabulary`.
-We now have the newly calculated stack, in an environment where our vocabulary is unchange.
+We now have the newly calculated stack, in an environment where our vocabulary is unchanged.

 <br/>